rodber/blog/_posts/2024/2024-01-10-parameter.md

 New from Chevere is the [Parameter](https://chevere.org/packages/parameter) package.
 This software provides a library around parameter-argument, with extra rules which can be used for both validation and to expose I/O schemas.

-The package is available at [chevere/parameter](https://github.com/chevere/parameter).
+The package source is available at [chevere/parameter](https://github.com/chevere/parameter).

 ## What it does?